lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 date: "2015-04-28T00:00:00Z"
 description: Some random thoughts about programmers and their performance
 keywords: developers, speed, career
-title: What I think when I hear programmers talk about speed
+title: What I think about when programmers talk about speed
 ---

 As an engineering manager, I often have my direct reports ask me to assess their speed.
 They either feel too slow and want to improve their performance or, a bit less often, they're looking for confirmation that they are fast.

 Over the years a pattern emerged in these conversations, especially with less experienced developers: there's often a clear disconnect between the way they